Trietptm-on-Coding-Algorithms/secret.re/frick.md

 # Why it pwn asses
 * Android can attach to dt_init, leaking module base from linker before initializations
+* It's a debugger!
+All threads and pthreads will sleep until next
 * Quick shortcuts for any command
 * Each command result can be stored into a variable, which can be used as args to other commands
 * Declaring and use native functions at runtime